Jonny Gomes: Kansas City Royals

 On August 31, 2015, Gomes was traded to the Kansas City Royals for minor league infielder Luis Valenzuela.

 The Royals won the 2015 World Series against the Mets.
 However, Gomes did not make the postseason roster and played in only 12 games for the Royals in 2015 but was given a World Series ring.

 Tohoku Rakuten Golden Eagles

 Gomes signed with the Tohoku Rakuten Golden Eagles on February 3, 2016.
 On May 6, the Eagles released Gomes.

 Savannah Bananas

-In 2022, Gomes played ball with the baseball team, the Savannah Bananas.
+In 2022, Gomes played with the Savannah Bananas.

 Coaching career

 On February 1, 2018, Gomes announced his retirement to become the Rookie League hitting coach for the Arizona Diamondbacks.
-In 2019 he was named the outfield and baserunning coordinator for the Diamondbacks.
+In 2019, he was named the outfield and baserunning coordinator for the Diamondbacks.

 Personal life

-Gomes and his ex-wife, Kristi, have one son and two daughters together.
+His wife is Amber Gomes, married in 2019.
+They have three kids together, two boys and a little girl.

 Charity work

 Gomes has been known for his charity work in the Tampa Bay area, working with the Boys and Girls Clubs and many local schools.
 He participated in the Tampa Bay Rays "Shop with a Jock" where children from the Boys and Girls Clubs are invited to have lunch with the players and were each treated to a $100 shopping spree.
 He also participated in the "Take Jonny to School" program; the winner, 13-year-old Shamika Smith, brought him to A.J.
 Ferell Middle Magnet School.
 He has also sponsored a total of nine Little League Teams in his home town of Petaluma, California during his years in professional baseball.
 These teams range from T-ball to 12-year-olds.
 He is involved with Camp for a Cure, an annual charity baseball camp in Petaluma that has raised over $25,000 to date for cancer and lupus research.
 While in Arizona for spring training with the Reds, Gomes visited a local middle school classroom for the Extra Innings Foundation where he shared his journey on how he has reached his goal and inspired youth to go after their dreams.